 This year's Oklahoma Bike Week, Route 66 Rally for veterans will be held from Thursday, November 16, 2024 to Sunday, November 19, 2024.
 This is the Old School style Adult Only Motorcycle Rally and Biker Party dedicated to Our Veterans.
 Live bands and entertainment will welcome visitors along with bike games, people games, wild contests food and more.
 Be sure to check out our vendors.
 There is an air conditioned bar with pool tables for added relaxation.
 On-site camping is available, with a swimming pond, sandy beach, hot indoor showers and outdoor showers, full RV hookups, dry RV camping, free tent camping, lots of good fresh water and lots of shade are all here at the rally.
-The Motorcycle Rally will be a fun party - rain or shine with all weather facilities!
+Motorcycle Rally will be a fun party - rain or The shine with all weather facilities!
 Not only will we be celebrating our veterans at this rally, we will be taking care of them.
 Weekend passes \$40 and All Veterans get a 50% discount off rally tickets.
 Vendors will be offering siscounts to all veterans.
-For more information visit, http://route66bikerrally.com YOUR HALF PAGE AD HERE As low as \$630 per month Veteran Advocates Symposium Attendance Story and photo by Darl Devault, Contributing Editor You know when an Oklahoman has massively advocated for the greater good when they become nationally known for earning the camaraderie and trust between active duty and former United States military service members.
+For more information visit, http://route66bikerrally.com YOUR HALF PAGE AD HERE As low as \$630 per month Oklahoma Veterans News Magazine (405-631-5100) October 2024 P7 Veteran Advocates Symposium Attendance Story and photo by Darl Devault, Contributing Editor You know when an Oklahoman has massively advocated for the greater good when they become nationally known for earning the camaraderie and trust between active duty and former United States military service members.
 The hallmark for Edmond, Okla. resident Major Edward Pulido's, U.S. Army (Ret.) advocacy for his fellow veterans is known throughout the veteran services movement simply as Major Ed.
 When the National Veterans Foundation lists its first podcast it simply states: Major Ed was our first guest to be interviewed on the American Heroes Network Radio 1/15/2013 on our first program.
-Major Ed's challenging work and determination to serve other veterans since his devastating injuries cut short his career while serving with the Coalition Military Assistance Training Teams under the command of General David Petraeus has promoted him into something rarer than rank, a brand in the veterans services movement.
-Not consciously trying to build his brand bigger, he is simply displaying integrity by sharing his thoughts, feelings, words and actions to bring attention to the plight of America's defenders after they have served.
-Approached for an interview with the attention afforded the upcoming Veterans Day November 11 he changed the emphasis of this story from himself in a selfless gesture.
-He is advocating Oklahoman veterans attend the November 15-16 Oklahoma Department of Veterans Affairs 2021 Governor's Symposium for Veterans Services in Norman.
-The event featuring Gov. Kevin Stitt and his wife Sarah speaking in separate plenary sessions the first day runs 8 a.m. to 4 p.m. both days at the Norman Armed Forces Reserve Center, 4000 Thunderbird St. Topics are Suicide Prevention, Lethal Means Safety, Women Veterans, Native Veterans, Crisis Care and Management, Best Practices, Employment, Education, and more.
-There will be special sessions on Veteran Agriculture as a means for Employment and Mental Health, and the release of OKVALOR (Oklahoma's Veterans Assistance Locator).
+Major Ed's challenging work and determination to serve other veterans since his devastating injuries cut short his career while serving with the Coalition Military Assistance Training Teams under the command of General David Petraeus has promoted him into something rarer than rank, a brand in the veterans services movement. is simply displaying integrity by sharing his thoughts, nonprofit to address veterans' needs. feelings, words and actions to bring attention to the plight of America's defenders after they have served.
+Approached for an interview with the attention afforded the upcoming Saves Lives training will be available to Veterans Day November 11 he changed the emphasis of this story from himself those interested in suicide prevention in a selfless gesture.
+He is advocating Oklahoman veterans attend the November training.
+Info at Governor's Symposium 15-16 Oklahoma Department of Veterans Affairs 2021 Governor's Symposium for (oklahoma.gov) Veterans Services in Norman.
+The event featuring Gov. Kevin Stitt and his wife Sarah speaking in separate with the John Daly - Major Ed Heart of plenary sessions the first day runs 8 a.m. to 4 p.m. both days at the Norman a Lion Foundation 'At the end of the day Armed Forces Reserve Center, 4000 Thunderbird St. Topics are Suicide Prevention, Lethal Means Safety, Women Veterans, Native those that fight for our freedom," said Veterans, Crisis Care and Management, Best Practices, Employment, Education, Lisa Mussett, U.S. Air Force veteran and and more.
+There will be special sessions on Veteran Agriculture as a means for the Oklahoma Department of Veterans Employment and Mental Health, and the release of OKVALOR (Oklahoma's Affairs who has worked alongside Pulido Veterans Assistance Locator).